harplife/zettelkasten/math/precalculus/Chapter 3/5_Complex_Zeros_and_the_Fundamental_Theorem_of_Algebra.md

 Since the complex roots occur in conjugate pairs, we can multiply the factors corresponding to each such pair to get a quadratic factor with real coefficients.
 This results in $P$ being factored into linear and irreducible quadratic factors.

+> [!important] Basically, a polynomial can be factored into linear factors $(x-a)$ with real zeros or complex zeros.
+We know that complex zeros come in conjugate pairs - and the product of the complex conjugate pair is a quadratic (which is irreducible over the real numbers).
+So, in terms of the real numbers, a polynomial can be factored into linear factors and quadratic factors.

 ## Extra : Symmetric Factorization